 There have now been around a dozen or so Stylus Stories nights, with the event now finding a new home at the Earl Haig Hall in Crouch End.
 Victor Vinyl explains the evenings thus, “you don’t have to contribute, but if you do, you can offer a story that has a personal thread about your life to share with the audience, and fuse it with a tune that is universal to all.. .it’s a meeting of individualistic with the popular, the unique with the universal, the unknown story and the well known music, or something like that.
 It doesn’t have to be funny or bawdy, it can be sad and lonely if you like, and indeed some are.
 It’s not all about blokes not getting shagged at pop festivals in 1972.’

 Meeting a couple of friends for a drink one eve at Earl Haig, the Stylus Stories beer mat on our table was the catalyst for a storytelling session between the three of us.
-One friend told this tale: “When I first came to London I had a job delivering and operating technical equipment for theatres and film.
+One friend told a tale of finding herself unwittingly roped into helping make a well-known music video: ”When I first came to London I had a job delivering and operating technical equipment for theatres and film.
 An early task was to deliver lights and a smoke machine to a small film studio in Wandsworth.
 When I arrived, they were filming something weird with a girl on a wire.
 I was asked to stay and operate the smoke machine.
 A few weeks later I saw the video on Top of the Pops, promoting the debut single by The Buggles: Video Killed the Radio Star.”